IanShoe/angular-message-center/README.md

 Easy Angular Notification Center

 This is an angular module that allows for easy message broadcasting as notification bubbles.
 The module has two importance levels which are styled differently through the message-center.css file.
 The css is meant to be tailored by the user for their specific needs.
+Oh and it's also responsive!

 Use Steps: